pingevt/d8-missing-parts/presentation/presentation.md

 - Simple Migrations or content updates
 - Prebuild Image styles (or whatever assets) for something else (headless)
-- combine with cron jobs to run large tasks as needed
+- Combine with cron jobs to run large tasks as needed

 ^Typically used in Dev, for "quick updates"
 NASM: updating collections